rebekahcallkacz/wardrobe-data-analysis/README.md

 ![alt text](https://github.com/rebekahcallkacz/wardrobe-data-analysis/blob/main/Assets/Images/acquisitiontypes.png "Nested Pie Chart Item Acquisitions")

 ## Instructions
 Due to the Google Sheets API requiring authentication, you will not be able to run the code in data_retrieval.ipynb.
-You can download and run the code in data_cleaning.ipynb.
-All other Jupyter Notebooks should run without an issues since they only pull in data from CSV files included in this repo.
+All other Jupyter Notebooks should run without issues since they only pull in data from CSV files included in this repo.

 ## Contributors
 Rebekah Callari-Kaczmarczyk